0xJagger/poc-geo-ranks/README.md

   - ⚽ Sports

 ### Knowledge Graph Architecture
-- **Property Graph Model**: Items and tier lists are modeled as graph entities with flexible properties
+- **Property Graph Model**: Items and rank lists are modeled as graph entities with flexible properties
 - **Weighted Rankings**: Each tier (S, A, B, C, D, F) has a numeric score (6-1)
-- **Relations with Context**: Edges between tier lists and items carry score annotations
+- **Relations with Context**: Edges between rank lists and items carry score annotations
 - **UUID-based Identity**: All entities have unique identifiers for graph consistency

 ### Visualization
-- **Interactive Graph View**: React Flow-powered visualization of your tier list graph
+- **Interactive Graph View**: React Flow-powered visualization of your rank list graph
-- **Entity Nodes**: Visual representation of tier lists and ranked items
+- **Entity Nodes**: Visual representation of rank lists and ranked items
 - **Scored Relations**: Edges show the tier score and label for each ranked item
 - **Real-time Updates**: Graph updates as you drag items into tiers

 ### GRC-20 Edits Preparation
 - **SDK Integration**: Uses `@graphprotocol/grc-20` SDK to prepare valid GRC-20 operations
-- **Minimal Edits**: Assumes existing properties and items, only creates new TierList entity and relations
+- **Minimal Edits**: Assumes existing properties and items, only creates new RankList entity and relations
 - **Operation Descriptions**: Each operation includes a human-readable description
 - **Efficient Structure**: Reuses common properties (name, rank_type, ranks, score) and item entities

 ### Export Options
 - **GRC-20 Edits Download**: Export ready-to-publish GRC-20 operations as JSON
-- **Property Graph Download**: Export your tier list in property graph format
+- **Property Graph Download**: Export your rank list in property graph format
 - **Console Logging**: View the full graph structure and GRC-20 IDs in the browser console

 ## Getting Started